lucaalex87/java-loom-test/README.md

 # java-loom-test
-Some test classes to test Java Project Loom or Virtual Threads.
+Some example classes to test Java Project Loom / Virtual Threads.

 # How to run